 Teenage holiday activities in London

 London bike riding is a popular family activity in London when travelling with teenagers.
-A Bike ride allows you to experience your location either in town or out in the surrounding areas and are a great addition to your family holidays with teenagers in London.
+A Bike ride allows you to experience your location either in town or out in the surrounding areas and is a great addition to your family holidays with teenagers in London.

 You will find bike tours are the best way to go for an up-close and personal experience.
 You will either have a London tour guide to point out all the important London tourist attractions or a map to follow.